flujoo/flujoo.github.io/content/en/my-approach-to-automatic-musical-composition/index.md

 )
 ```

-Let's show the original and transposed motifs together:
+Let's show the original and the transposed motifs together:

 ```python
 show(